 Many fires are started deliberately.
 Construction work often opens up external walls, doors and windows and, if not secured, can provide easy access for an arsonist.
-If you do not intend to employ full-time security, or you do not intend to live in your home during the project, then you should make allowance for securing the property when it is unoccupied.
+Having a full-time professional guarding service in place on site is an effective way of mitigating this risk.
+However, if this will not be in place, and the site is not occupied day and night, then you should take precautions to secure the property when left unoccupied.
 The exposure to crime in your area may be assessable via your local police force’s website (for projects in the UK, visit www.police.uk).

 - a solid, timber hoarding around the property with lockable gates and doors